 me a large black coffee and it has sugar in it.
 A lotta sugar, I just came

-Compared to the exact same real life .44 Magnum below, we can indeed see the bore is wider in Harrys gun!
+Compared to real life .44 Magnum below, we can indeed see the bore is wider in Harrys gun!

 When the gun was fired, the kaaboo-um, kaaboo-um, kaaboo-um sound effects were edited in afterwards for even more dramatic effect...still...that's Hollywood for you...and why not...it was a great movie.